-Athlete: Any Person who competes in sport at the international level (as defined by each International Federation) or the national level (as defined by each National Anti-Doping Organization).
+Athlete: Any Person who competes in sport at the international level (as defined by each International Federation) or the national level (as defined by each International Federation) or the national level (as defined by each National Anti-Doping Organization).
 An Anti-Doping Organization has discretion to apply anti-doping rules to an Athlete who is neither an International-Level Athlete nor a National-Level Athlete, and thus to bring them within the definition of "Athlete".
 In relation to Athletes who are neither International-Level nor National-Level Athletes, an Anti-Doping Organization may elect to: conduct limited Testing or no Testing at all; analyse Samples for less than the full menu of Prohibited Substances; require limited or no whereabouts information; or not require advance TUEs.
-However, if an Article 2.1, 2.3 or 2.5 anti-doping rule violation is committed by any Athlete over whom an Anti-Doping Organization has elected to exercise its authority to test and who competes below the international or national level, then the Consequences set forth in the Code must be applied.
-For purposes of Article 2.8 and Article 2.9 and for purposes of anti-doping information and Education, any Person who participates in sport under the authority of any Signatory, government, or other sports organization accepting the Code is an Athlete.
+However, if an Article 2.1, 2.3 or 2.5 anti-doping uivoilation is committed by any Athlete over whom an Anti-Doping Organization has elected to exercise its authority to test and who competes below the international or national level, then the Consequences set forth in the Code must be applied.
+For purposes of Article 2.8 and Article 2.9 and for purposes of anti-doping information and Education, any Person who participates in sport under the authority of any Signatory, government, or other sports organization acception the Code is an Athlete.

-&lt;sup>8 [Comment to Athlete: Individuals who participate in sport may fall in one of five categories: 1) International-Level Athlete, 2) National-Level Athlete, 3) individuals who are not International- or National-Level Athletes but over whom the International Federation or National Anti-Doping Organization has chosen to exercise authority, 4) Recreational Athlete, and 5) individuals over whom no International Federation or National Anti-Doping Organization has, or has chosen to, exercise authority.
-All International- and National-Level Athletes are subject to the anti-doping rules of the Code, with the precise definitions of international and national level sport to be set forth in the anti-doping rules of the International Federations and National Anti-Doping Organizations.]
+(Comment to Definitions: Defined terms shall include their plural and possessive forms, as well as those terms used as other parts of speech.]
+(Comment to Athiete: Individuals who participate in sport may fail in one of five categories: 1) International-Level Athiete, 2) National-Level Athiete, 3) Individuals who are not International- or National-Athiete, 3) Individuals work are not International- or National Athiete, and 5) Individuals over whom the International Federation or National Athiete, and 5) Individuals over whom no International Federation or National Athiete, and 5) Individuals over whom no International Federation or National Athiete, and 5) Individuals over whom no International Federation or National Athiete, and 5) Individuals over whom no International Federation or Superior National Athiete, and 5) Individuals over whom no International Federations are subject to the anti-Opping rules of the Code, with the precise definitions of International and national level sport to be set forth in the anti-Opping rules of the International Federations and National Athiete, Doping Organizations.]